Diachronic Data Analysis Supports and Refines Conceptual Metaphor Theory: Materials and Methods

 \subsubsection{Directed Configuration Model}

 The configuration model describes random graph models with a prescribed degree distribution.
 In the directed case, not only the in- and out-degree distribution are fixed but also the degree sequences and by this way, the in- and out-degree combination for each vertex.
-Only the junctions of the out-going and in-coming edge stubs is entirely random \cite{newman2018networks}.
+The out-going and in-coming edge stubs then are randomly fused \cite{newman2018networks}.

-\begin{Def}[Directed Configuration Random Multigraph Model] Let $n \geq 1$ and $N\geq 0$ be a fixed number of vertices and edges.
+\begin{Def}[Directed Configuration Model] Let $n \geq 1$ and $N\geq 0$ be a fixed number of vertices and edges.
 We denote by $i=(i_1, i_2, \ldots , i_n)$ and $o = (o_1, o_2,\ldots, o_n)$ the in- and out-degree sequences of the $n$ nodes.
 It holds that $\sum^n_{v=1}i_v = \sum^n_{v=1}o_v = N$.
 To each vertex $v$, we attach $i_v$ in-going and $o_v$ out-going edge connections such that each in-going stub is matched with equal probability to each out-going stub.
 This way the probability for an edge to exist going from some vertex $v_1$ to $v_2$ is proportional to

 \end{Def}

 The following algorithm implements a configuration model starting from a real world data model and keeping its degree sequences. \\ Two random connected pairs $ (v_1, v_2), (v_3, v_4)$ are cut and the connections are swapped, becoming $(v_1,v_4), (v_3,v_2) $.
 This step is repeated a given number of times $k$.
 The output network approaches the directed configuration random multigraph.
 One can also prevent the swapping in case one of the edges $(v_1,v_4), (v_3,v_2) $ already exists.
 This modification of the algorithm makes the resulting network a \textbf{directed configuration random graph} instead of a multigraph.
 The drawback is that one is no longer able to analytically compute the edge probability, but this modified algorithm will be important for some of our experiments presented to create comparable random graphs \cite{kashtan2005network}.